 - Drink fluids between meals, rather than with meals.
 Drinking during a meal may make you feel full too quickly.

-- Choose nutritious or filling drinks, such as milk or milkshakes.
+- Choose nutritious or filling drinks, such as milk or nutritional milkshakes or smoothies.

 - Ask family members or friends to get groceries and prepare food for you when you are too tired shop or cook, and consider buying precooked meals.